Purified Water for Pharmaceuticals

 The pharmaceutical industry utilizes purified water as one of the main ingredients for processing, formulating, and manufacturing pharmaceuticals and other active ingredients.
 Water can be used to reconstitute products, aid in synthesis, as a cleaning agent, and for the production of finished products.
 The USP monographs explain the various water grades used for pharmaceutical production and acceptable methods to produce each.
 In general, water can be separated into two types: bulk waters and packaged waters.
 Bulk waters are commonly produced on the site where they will be used.
 Packaged waters are produced, packaged, and sterilized to prolong product shelf life and preserve their microbial qualities.
 Depending on the specific pharmaceutical use case, different water grades are required.

-What Is Purified Water?
+What Is Purified Water for Pharmaceuticals?

 Purified Water is a grade of pharmaceutical water used as an excipient in the production of non-parenteral preparation for pharmacology including tests and analyses.